ibexa/documentation-developer/docs/guide/catalog/create_custom_attribute_type.md

 ### Options form mapper

-Next, create a `PercentOptionsFormMapper` that maps the information that the user input in the form into attribute definition.
+Next, create a `PercentOptionsFormMapper` that maps the information that the user inputs in the form into attribute definition.

 ``` php
 [[= include_file('code_samples/catalog/custom_attribute_type/src/Attribute/Percent/PercentOptionsFormMapper.php') =]]